 If your commitment to the church is an indication of your faith in Christ, what does it say about you?

-And below are my thoughts from an earlier post for Christians (and there are a lot of them these days) who either have a weak or non-existent commitment to a local church or who don’t think church is something worth concerning themselves with at all.
+And below are my thoughts for Christians (and there are a lot of them these days) who either have a weak or non-existent commitment to a local church or who don’t think church is something worth concerning themselves with at all.

 According to the Bible, believers should go to church regularly so that they can: